Jorge Polanco Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Cardinals pitching staff ranks 26th in the league.
+- The Cardinals pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.51).
+- The Cardinals have a 4.49 team ERA that ranks 22nd across all MLB pitching staffs.

-- Cardinals pitchers combine to allow the fewest home runs in baseball (103 total, one per game).
+- The Cardinals allow the first-fewest home runs in baseball (104 total, one per game).

-- The Cardinals will look to Hudson (1-0) in his second start this season.
+- Liberatore gets the start for the Cardinals, his ninth of the season.
+He is 1-3 with a 6.75 ERA and 22 strikeouts through 32 2/3 innings pitched.

-- The right-hander last appeared in relief on Thursday, when he threw 4 1/3 innings against the Chicago Cubs, allowing five earned runs while giving up nine hits.
+- His most recent time out came on Wednesday, July 5 against the Miami Marlins, when the lefty went a third of an inning, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.